 Small, white or pink flowers will develop along the stems, providing a sweetly scented aroma that can last up to a week.
 If pollination is successful, the flowers will develop into red berries that are highly poisonous when ingested.

-Repot biannually in spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in spring using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 As the genus originates from temperate locations in Southern Africa, add a thin layer of small grit in the pot's base to improve drainage and strengthen the root's strength.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 The plant itself isn't poisonous; however, sharp thorns will develop via the stems, potentially becoming a skin irritant to some individuals.
 Once matured, they'll also produce white flowers & red berries that are highly poisonous to both pets and humans if ingested.